 Egyptian God Bes Appearance

 Images of the deity, quite different from those of the other gods, were kept in homes.
 Usually, Egyptian gods were shown in profile.
-However, Bes appeared in full-face portrait, ithyphallic, and sometimes in a soldier’s tunic to appear ready to launch an attack on any approaching evil.
+However, Bes appeared in full-face portrait, ithyphallic, and sometimes in a soldier’s tunic to appear ready to attack any approaching evil.
 He scared demons from houses, so ancient Egyptians used his statute as a protector.
 Since he drove off evil, Bes also symbolised the good things in life – music, dance, and sexual pleasure.
 In the New Kingdom, archaeologists noticed that tattoos of Bes were embodied on the thighs of dancers, musicians and servant girls.
-Many instances of Bes masks and costumes from the New Kingdom later have been uncovered.
-These wear considerable wear, thought to be too great for occasional use at festivals, and are therefore considered to have been used by professional performers or paid for rent.
+Many instances of Bes masks and costumes from the New Kingdom have been uncovered later.
+These wear considerable wear, considered too great for occasional use at festivals, and are therefore deemed to have been used by professional performers or paid for rent.

 Later, in the Ptolemaic period of Egyptian history, the ancients constructed chambers painted with images of Bes and his wife Beset to cure fertility problems or general healing rituals.